 My experience of growing children is not an easy role and responsibility today, but one that you must embrace as they get older and wiser each day.
 I have grown up into a Pentecostal Christian family, with strong values and beliefs and realise how this has created a positive impact on my life to date.

-Catherine Foster (Parent Governor): I wanted to become a governor at Featherstone Primary school because I am passionate about all aspects of education.
+Catherine Foster (Local Authority Governor): I wanted to become a governor at Featherstone Primary school because I am passionate about all aspects of education.
 I have lived in Erdington for over 12 years and have two children, one at the school.
 I have worked in education since 2000, working at universities in Hull, Lincoln and Birmingham.

 I am currently completing my PhD (part-time) looking at the role of parents for first year undergraduate students, identifying in what way parents influence the adjustment process and their young person’s academic achievement.
 My work roles have involved working with parents and young adults, helping to support them and their families make decisions about university.
 I have also worked supporting students in their studies and also supporting students and graduates set up their own businesses.
 I welcome the opportunity to work with the school to ensure pupils are encouraged to fulfil their full potential and are able to study in a safe and supportive environment.
 I am very honoured to work with the school in this capacity and will strive to ensure we offer the best education for all our pupils and their families, to contribute to their continuing development and to help shape the future of the school.